-Call it what you will - Zlabia, Zalabiya, Zoolabiya , Jilbi, Jilapi or Zelapi, the sweet and syrupy swirls of flavored sugar dripping dough, have been relished for around 600 years, or more.
+Call it what you will – Zlabia, Zalabiya, Zoolabiya, Jilbi, Jilapi or Zelapi, the sweet and syrupy swirls of flavoured sugar dripping dough, have been relished for around 600 years, or more.

-While its difficult to pin point its actual origin, we have some clues .
+While it is difficult to pinpoint its actual origin, we have some clues.

 The earliest recorded reference to the jalebi in India is from the 15th century CE.
 There is a reference to the jalebi in a Jain work Priyamkarnrpakatha by Jinasura, which is believed to have been composed in 1450 CE.
 The jalebi also finds mention in later works including the 17th-century classic, Bhojan-kutuhala by Raghunatha, though under a different name.